 We’re excited to announce the launch of the free Student Edition of scrible!
 We’re rolling out brand new features that we’ve custom tailored to the student experience.
 In addition to an increase in storage space, the Student Edition makes 5 powerful new features available (detailed below).

-Free Upgrade for Students
+Free Upgrade for Students and Instructors

 5 Powerful New Features